Casper's Scare School (TV series): Season 2 (2012)

+The Monster Mash Ball is coming up but Mantha cannot control the tap dancing shoes she found nor get them off.Ra needs to good report card to show his parents but does not have one.
+Thatch arranges a meeting with Masbah the Mischief Maker who wants Ra to do some seriously mischievous deeds in return for a good report.

 Home media

 United States

 In August 2010, Classic Media and Vivendi Entertainment released Casper's Scare School: 12 Monstrous Episodes on DVD in Region 1.
 This collection features the first 12 episodes of the series.